DanielTockan/Rainforest-Store/README.md

 - Customers & Products <br> - A customer is able to save more than one item to their favourites/wish-list <br> - Popular items can be added to the wish-lists/favourited by many customers

 **One to Many (1-M)**
-- Products to Reviews - A product in the store can have many customer reviews.
+- Products to Reviews - A product in the store can have many customer reviews
-- Customers to Orders - A customer is able to return and place another order.
+- Customers to Orders - A customer is able to return and place another order
-- Customers to Reviews - Assuming a customer buys more than one product, they are able to leave reviews for each of those prodcuts.
+- Customers to Reviews - Assuming a customer buys more than one product, they are able to leave reviews for each of those prodcuts

 From this basis, the models illustrated in the entity relationship diagram above were built.